Giovani1906/hd2-sc-arrow/README.md

 Now the mod should work the next time you launch the game.
 > [!NOTE]
 > This option assumes you're not using any other mods.
-> If you're using other mods, use the option above or manage them manually.
+> If you're using other mods, use `HD2ModManager` or manage them manually.

 ### How do I see the arrows from afar?
 You have to do the following: